The following is a list of the top reasons why people change jobs:

 Ultimately, the role of an HR manager is maintaining the level of human capital needed by the business to meet its organizational goals.
 In working to meet the demands for a high-quality and dedicated workforce, HR managers must cope with challenges and trends that often lie beyond their control.
 How they react to and address these challenges can have a big effect on the success of the organization.
 The following is a summary of the major challenges facing human resource managers today.

-As economies continue to expand, the demand for labor is increasing and companies are drawing from the same pool of skilled workers.
+Increased competition for qualified workers.
+As labor market conditions improve and economies expand, more companies are drawing from the same pool of skilled workers.
 Employees who possess skills sets that are in short supply find that they can have their pick of employers, and HR managers need to be ready to respond with benefits beyond salary, such as flexible working hours, employee-oriented working conditions, and long-term job security.
 The degree to which an organization is reputed to be a “great place to work” can affect the success of recruitment and retention efforts, as prospective employees now often rate employers on criteria such as CSR, intellectual-property policies, and environmental issues.

 |Source: U.S. Bureau of Labor Statistics.|